QuestPDF/QuestPDF-Documentation/docs/concepts/global-settings.md

 This search is performed only when the document fails to generate, so the setting does not affect the performance of successfully generated documents.

+The message may include data from the document's content, such as fragments of `TextBlock` text.
+This helps with diagnosis, but may also expose private information, so take care when logging or forwarding these exceptions.

 ```csharp
 // enabled by default
 QuestPDF.Settings.EnableDetailedLayoutErrors = true;